 NOR gates directly at the inputs.

 - Rearrange the logic circuit: Use only three

 - Reverse it: Create the logic circuit to encode a binary number from eight inputs.

-I hope you enjoyed this easy logic circuit puzzle.
-I already published it previously on Twitter, but without hints and solution.
-Let me know if you like to see more puzzle like this.
+I hope you enjoyed this straightforward logic circuit puzzle.
+I already published it previously on Twitter, but without hints and solutions.
+Let me know if you like to see more puzzles like this.